Tracey Norman: Career revitalization

 After a biographical piece was written about Norman in December 2015 by New York Magazine's digital fashion site "The Cut", Clairol reached out to Norman and in 2016 announced that Norman would become the face of their 'Nice 'n Easy Color As Real As You Are' campaign.
 Clairol global associate brand director Heather Carruthers stated that the company was "honored to bring back Tracey Norman as a woman who no longer has to hide her truth."
 The campaign focused on the "confidence that comes from embracing what makes you unique and using natural color to express yourself freely."
 In 2016 Norman and Geena Rocero became the first two openly transgender models to appear on the cover of an edition of Harper’s Bazaar.
+Norman also did a commercial for Lexus, and was in the movie "Lady Seven Sings."
+In 2016, Norman was interviewed by the Queer Newark Oral History Project.
+She has had lots of success in her career since her initial interview with New York Magazine, and has done many interviews and jobs, doing interviews with the London Times, and Marie Claire of South Africa.

 Personal life

 Norman says the feeling of being different goes back as far as she can remember.
 In a cover story for New York Magazine she said "it just seemed like I was living in the wrong body.
 I always felt female."
 “I’ve always identified as being a woman.
 It was New York mag and the London Times and Marie Claire that put the word trans and attached it to my name.
 I understood the publicity for it and the interest that it drummed up, but I made that very clear in every interview that I never identified as trans.
 I don't have a problem with people using it.
 I'm just saying that personally, I've never identified with the word trans or being trans.
 I guess, because of the time difference.
 And I didn't grow up around gay people.
 I only had women around me.
 I watched how they talked, conversed with each other, how they walked, how they sat.
 I was just enthralled with the femininity of a woman and that's what I wanted to be."For Norman her life at home as well as school was not easy.
 She had a father who was battling cancer and a family to whom she was afraid to come out.
-Norman was able to keep her gender identity a secret for a long time.
-It wasn't until the day that she graduated high school that she gathered the courage to come out to her family—including her mom, which was the hardest according to Norman.
 Although she was nervous to tell her family, she was relieved when her mother extended her arms for a big hug—she felt safe and at home.
 Her mother admitted that she had always known.